thehyve/transmart-core/transmart-batch/docs/data_formats/column-mapping.md

 |--------|-------------|-------------|----------|-----------------|----------------|-------------|
 |data.txt|folder       |1            |Weight    |                 |                |NUMERICAL    |

 Table, tab separated, txt file.
+The header is mandatory, but is not interpreted.

 - `Filename` **(Mandatory)** The name of the data file that contains the variable to be mapped.
 - `Category Code` The concept path of the node to be created.
 The `Category Code` therefore determines the tree structure of your study.
 Nodes of the path should be separated by a `+`.